-Presently, federal law provides that at least 10 percent of the annual Historic Preservation Fund grant allocation to Pennsylvania be set aside for distribution to Certified Local Governments.
+Presently, federal law provides that at least 10 percent of the annual Historic Preservation Fund grant allocation to Pennsylvania be set aside for distribution to Certified Local Governments (CLG).
 This amount is approximately $115,000.
 The Certified Local Government Grant is the only grant offered under this program.

 CLG grant applications are NOT submitted through the PHMC eGrant application website.

-Please download the FY 2015 CLG Grant Application and consult the updated CLG Grant Guidelines and Instructions to complete the FY 2015 CLG grant application.
+Please download the FY 2015 CLG Grant Application (PDF) and consult the updated CLG Grant Guidelines and Instructions (PDF) to complete the FY 2015 CLG grant application.

 Please contact your regional Community Preservation Coordinator if you plan to submit a CLG grant in 2015.

-Certified Local Government (CLG) Grants requirie a 50/50 match.
+Certified Local Government (CLG) Grants require a 50/50 match.